AdnaneKhan/Cacheract/README.md

 ## Future Work

 - Add conditional post exploitation flow.
 Cacheract is designed to allow operators to jump to more privilegd pipelines.
-Cacheract will heave features to detect when it is running in a more privileged pipeline and deploy additional code (such as for OIDC abuse, release tampering, etc.)
+Cacheract will have features to detect when it is running in a more privileged pipeline and deploy additional code (such as for OIDC abuse, release tampering, etc.)
 - Dynamic C2 capabilities.
 Support reaching out to specific domain for additional commands to execute.
 - Termination date: Support automatically removing after a given date.
-- Finish cash key + version prediction based on static analysis of workflow files (currently only does Node).
+- Finish cache key + version prediction based on static analysis of workflow files (currently only does Node).
 - Investigate reading the Runner.Worker memory using low-level Mach kernel API calls for GitHub Hosted OS X runners.
 - Investigate reading the runner worker mrmory on Windows GitHub hosted runners.